The Lie of Perfect Hindsight

 It’s one of those tricky little phrases that makes us feel wiser just for surviving something.
 The markets fall, then rise again, and we nod knowingly - “Well, of course, it was obvious in hindsight.”

-📖 The “Hindsight” Narrative
+The “Hindsight” Narrative

+When people say hindsight gives perfect vision, what they’re really describing is emotional closure.
 We look back and connect the dots that led to an outcome - the Fed moved too late, the bubble popped, the company was overvalued, the yield curve warned us.

-Investors are particularly vulnerable to this illusion.
+More importantly, we investors are particularly vulnerable to this illusion.
 After every crash, rally, or surprise, we reconstruct the narrative to make it seem like it was all inevitable.
 We forget how uncertain it actually felt in the moment.

-🪩 The Rearview Mirror Is Cracked
+The Rearview Mirror Is Cracked

 Let’s challenge the cliché directly: